swax/NAISYS/docs/005-multi-machine-redux.md

 6. ✅ NAISYS instances register as hosts in the existing `hosts` table; added `user_hosts` mapping table
 7. ✅ Created `agentRegistrar.ts` on hub (seeds DB from yaml)
 8. ✅ Hub startup requires `HUB_ACCESS_KEY`, NAISYS instance authenticates with it
-9. ✅ NAISYS connects to single hub on startup (multiple URLs are fallback, not multi-hub)
+9. ✅ NAISYS connects to a single hub URL on startup
 10. ✅ Added `sendRequest<T>()` to `hubClient` for Promise-based request/response
 11. ✅ Removed interhub scaffolding (`interhubServer.ts`, `interhubClient.ts`, `interhubConnection.ts`, `interhubClientLog.ts`) - hub-to-hub federation is out of scope